Salomons of Friedberg: Misconceptions and mistakes

 As was already mentioned, when the family members in 19th century had begun to seek their origins, many mistakes were made and those, repeatedly adopted in the literature and supported by inaccurate knowledge of some family members, are being repeated even today and remain untreated.

 According to some, the family comes from German town Friedberg (Friedberg in der Wetterau) from the 12th century, whilst in the 13th century they were ennobled, and sometimes foreign persons are being counted amongst the family’s members, like Ojíř von Friedberg and other famous dignitaries (Erroneous union with different family von Friedberg.).

 In the 15th century the family was supposed to be living in Kraków in Poland (Mistaken with the family Salomons of Benediktovice formerly from Kraków and ennobled in 1434.) and it was only after the Thirty Years War that they moved to Bohemia during the distribution of the possessions of defeated Protestant nobles.

-Sometimes the town Frymburk is mistaken for Friedberg (Also it should be said that there is plenty of towns and villages called Friedberg, dominantly along the borders.
-Even the town Místek, today joint together with Frýdek, was originally called Friedberg as well.)